CarstenGrohmann/HassHelper/README.md

 ## db_maint.py

+Perform some maintenance tasks on the Home Assistant database.

-Script to change the assignment of sensor data in "Long term statistics" table ("statistics") and in "History" (table "statistics_short_term") from an old sensor to a new sensor.
+* change the assignment of sensor data in "Long term statistics" (table "statistics") and in "History" (table "statistics_short_term") from an old sensor to a new sensor.

+* assign sensor data to the original sensors and delete the "<name>_2" sensors.
+The "<name>_2" sensors were created by mistake.

 ## restore_old_sensor_data_from_backup.sh